 The Museum of Natural History is one of the oldest and most important scientific museums in Tuscany.
 The building, previously a Camaldolese monastery, houses two centuries of acquisitions and donations.
 Collections of natural and historical specimens, period instruments and curiosities are displayed in nineteenth century style.
 The Museum is organised in four main sections and occupies the two floors of the building surrounding the central court, a large basement and an upper floor with attic.
 A specimen that has become the emblem of the Museum, the skeleton of a 15-metre fin whale, is on show in the courtyard.

 To book a guided tour of the museum, fill in the ONLINE RESERVATION.
 Guided tours are possible for groups of 7 to 30 persons.
-Please book at least seven working days before the date.
+Please book at least seven working days before the date by using the online form.
 Museum entrance is free but donations can be made to the museum as a public cultural organisation.
 The group leader will receive a copy of the magazine "Etrurianatura".

 History of science and science enthusiasts must not miss visiting the Library of the Accademia.
 Here it is possible to consult rare and ancient texts and discover research that contributed to scientific progress.
 There are fundamental treatises of famous scientists, original studies, thousands of 19th century brochures, periodicals of scientific institutions all over the world and much more.